stratum/stratum/CONTRIBUTING.md

 ### General Information

- - One PR for one feature or change request.
-Prefer multiple smaller PRs to one gigantic one.
-Multiple commits during development are OK; see next point.
+Stratum follows [Google's Engineering Practices](https://google.github.io/eng-practices/review/developer/).
+Use this document as a guide when submitting code.

+Some additional points:

  - Stratum uses a [squash and rebase](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges#squash-and-merge-your-pull-request-commits) model.
 You do **not** have to do this by hand!
 GitHub will guide you through it, if possible.

- - Describe what your PR solves and why.
-Consider opening a separate issue describing the technical details there and [link it to the PR](https://help.github.com/en/github/managing-your-work-on-github/closing-issues-using-keywords).
+ - Consider opening a separate issue describing the technical details there and [link it to the PR](https://help.github.com/en/github/managing-your-work-on-github/closing-issues-using-keywords).
 This keeps code review and design discussions clean.

 ### Steps to Follow